 The following tables show the movement in the loss allowance for fixed deposit and promissory notes.

-The decrease of the loss allowance from 2019 is due to the PIC holding fewer instruments at amortised cost than last year and the Land Bank default.
+The increase of the loss allowance from 2020 is due to the PIC providing a higher probability of default than last year for financial instruments amortised held at Land Bank.
 The movement in the gross carrying amounts of the fixed deposit and promissory note is presented to assist in the explanation of movement in the allowance: